-Those allegations relate to a female subordinate who says she had an intimate relationship with Vance while he was chief of defence staff, and the other allegation concerns an exchange that appears to have been sent to a different, much younger female corporal from Vance’s military account in 2012.
+Those allegations relate to a female subordinate who says she had an intimate relationship with Vance while he was chief of defence staff, and the other allegation concerns an exchange that appears to have been sent to a different, much younger female private from Vance’s military account in 2012.

-A source with direct knowledge of that exchange with a female corporal said it came after the woman met Vance at a professional event, and he invited her to reach out for career advice.
+A source with direct knowledge of that exchange with a female private said it came after the woman met Vance at a professional event, and he invited her to reach out for career advice.

-The exchange, records of which were viewed by Global News, shows an email that appears to have been sent from Vance’s military account suggesting he and the corporal head to a clothing optional vacation destination.
+The exchange, records of which were viewed by Global News, shows an email that appears to have been sent from Vance’s military account suggesting he and the private head to a clothing optional vacation destination.

 Vance denies all allegations of inappropriate behaviour.

-He says the relationship with the female subordinate while he was chief of defence staff was never sexual, and says he has no recollection of sending the email to the female corporal, adding he is willing to apologize if he did do so.
+He says the relationship with the female subordinate while he was chief of defence staff was never sexual, and says he has no recollection of sending the email to the female private, adding he is willing to apologize if he did do so.